 Given the growing importance of women and gender issues in both scholarship and social policy, many students find this formal recognition of their work in Women's Studies to be a valuable credential in both academic and non-academic job markets.

 Students who have earned or are pursuing the Graduate Certificate also receive first consideration for Women's Studies graduate fellowships and assistantships.
 There are also opportunities to take advantage of essay contests.
 The fellowships, contests and assistanships process begins spring semester and awards are made in May.

-In addition graduate students are notified of Women's Studies events--speakers, panels, the Living Archive series, etc.
+In addition graduate students are notified of WGSS events--speakers, panels, the Living Archives series, etc.

 View a full list of regularly and currently offered courses.

 Courses that are not-crosslisted but devote 50% or more of the readings and assignments to the study of women and gender may be petitioned for credit for the certificate.
 Adhere to the following process:

 1. Print a “General Petition” from the Academic Forms website.

 2. Fill in sections A and B of the petition completely.

 4. Attach a course syllabus to the completed and signed petition and email it to WGSS advisor Bobbie Sue Schindler at email@example.com.

 5. WGSS advisor will complete the remaining steps and contact you when the process is finished.